 Today I have a no-bake recipe for you that was one of my mom’s favorite childhood treats.
-She says that these Peanut Butter Squares were served in the lunchroom cafeteria several times a week, and she absolutely loved them.
-She tells me sometimes instead of buying a lunch, she’d use her lunch money to just buy Peanut Butter Squares.
+She says Peanut Butter Squares were served in the lunchroom cafeteria several times a week, and she absolutely loved them.
+Sometimes instead of buying a lunch, she’d use her lunch money to just buy these peanut butter bars instead.

 She’d never let me get away with that!

-Even after my mom got married, she still got to enjoy this sweet treat.
-Her mom (my grandma) taught at the school so every now and then she got some to take home to my mom.
+My grandma taught kindergarten at that same school so every now and then she got some to take home to my mom.
 And then…my grandma got the lunch ladies to give her the recipe.
 That’s what we’re sharing with you today.

-Mix the peanut butter, butter, sugars and vanilla in a stand mixer until nice and creamy.
-It would probably be good to mix this on medium speed for 2-3 minutes.
+Mix the peanut butter, butter, sugars and vanilla in a stand mixer until nice and creamy, medium speed for about 2-3 minutes.
 Scrape the sides of the bowl as needed.
 A note here that the peanut butter “batter” is very soft.
 These do not have a firm texture like a brownie bar.
 The bottom layer is meant to be soft.
 If you’d like to make the bars firmer, add a little more powdered sugar.
 (You can see us make these bars on Facebook Live here.
 Note that we changed the recipe slightly from when we made them live over 5 years ago.)

-Then you simply use some melted chocolate and spread it out on top.
+Then you simply spread melted chocolate on the top.
 I used Ghirardelli melting wafers so that the chocolate would melt easily and smoothly.
 Semi-sweet chocolate chips or a high quality chocolate bar work well, too.
 You can put on more chocolate if you’d like a thicker layer, but I only put on enough to hold it together.
-The peanut butter is the most important part for me:)
+The peanut butter is the most important part for me.

 Lock these bars up somewhere safe.
 I’m telling you….they’re addicting.
 And I’d love to hear if you have a favorite school lunchroom food that you remember enjoying!

 4.72 from 35 votes